Can the COVID vaccine affect the menstrual cycle?

 It's also important to note that these predictions only include COVID-19 cases.
 It's currently hard to predict how bad the flu season is likely to be due to the previously mentioned lack of data and exposure.

-A recent report from the Academy of Medical Sciences found the combination of COVID-19, flu and other respiratory illnesses or conditions could push the NHS to breaking point this winter.
+A recent report from the Academy of Medical Sciences found the combination of COVID-19, flu and other respiratoryconditions could push the NHS to breaking point this winter.

 The report, commissioned by government chief scientific advisor Sir Patrick Vallance, predicts a potential surge in respiratory viruses that could be "two times that of a 'normal year'.